cb285/python_image/README.md

 Parameters:

-	- figure: integer

-	  	  figure number, change for displaying multiple images at one time (default: 1)
+	- figure: integer, figure number - change for displaying multiple images at one time (default: 1)

-	- block: bool

-		 if True, function blocks until the window is closed (default: True)
+	- block: bool, if True then function blocks until the window is closed (default: True)

 Example: `img.imshow(1, False)`